Granigan/cybersecuritybase-project/README.md

 #### Problem
 SQL injection is possible in the register screen.
 #### Example
+**If you test this, you'll need to restart the app as there's not much the app can do with a broken db.**
 Running the below injection in the Month field will cause the database to drop the entire Post table.
 Any other SQL command could also be ran, e.g. changing all the passwords.
 ```aa'); DROP TABLE Post; UPDATE User SET month = 'lol' WHERE ('kek' = 'bur```
 #### Solution